 2.12.4 The Review Support Officer will arrange for a copy of each progress report to be registered in the relevant file in the University’s corporate records system and made available on MyUSC.

 2.13 Review support materials

-The Office of the Pro Vice-Chancellor (International and Quality) will develop and make available review support materials such as guidelines, forms, and templates to assist personnel involved with external reviews of Academic Board and its Standing committees.
+The Quality Office will develop and make available review support materials such as guidelines, forms, and templates to assist personnel involved with external reviews of Academic Board and its Standing committees.

 2.14 Official review records

-2.14.1 The Office of the Pro Vice-Chancellor (International and Quality) will arrange for the creation of a discrete University file in the corporate records system for each review.
+2.14.1 The Quality Office will arrange for the creation of a discrete University file in the corporate records system for each review.

-2.14.2 Records of key review documents will be registered in the appropriate review file by the Office of the Pro Vice-Chancellor (International and Quality).
+2.14.2 Records of key review documents will be registered in the appropriate review file by the Quality Office.